interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 ]
 ```

-The `layouts` array allows you to add multiple layouts and [switch between the layouts  interactively](documentation.html#load-layout).
+The `layout` array allows you to add multiple layouts and [switch between the layouts  interactively](documentation.html#load-layout).

 Lastly, we need indicate the layout we want to start with:

 ```json
 "currentLayout": "init"
 ```

-At this point, we can run our code, which you can [see here]().
+At this point, we can run [our code](gestarted/tutorial-layoutonly.json), missing only the interactions.

 # 3 Specify Operations